SadRobotChannel/af/index.md

 ---
 #### This website is for sale

-We love to develop new products.
+I love to develop new products.
 This site, wwww.all-faucets.com, is ready!
-It's simple, functional and it appears on the first page of <a href="https://www.google.com/search?q=best+cryptocurrency+faucets&oq=best&aqs=chrome.0.69i59j69i57j69i59j69i61l2j69i60j69i65l2.1070j0j7&sourceid=chrome&ie=UTF-8" target="_blank">Google</a>!
+It's simple, functional and it appears on the first page of Google.
+This took over 1 year and a lot of hours.

+<b>Why to buy:</b>
+- Google front-page when searching for for <a href="https://www.google.com/search?q=best+cryptocurrency+faucets&oq=best&aqs=chrome.0.69i59j69i57j69i59j69i61l2j69i60j69i65l2.1070j0j7&sourceid=chrome&ie=UTF-8" target="_blank">best cryptocurrency faucets</a> and similar keywords.
+- Extremely easy to update and to use even for a beginner.
+Continue to expand this website, add your own ref. links, more faucets sites, etc
+- Evolve it further into a crypto blog or anything crypto related.
+There's a healthy organic traffic of people who are interested in cryptocurrency!

+<b>How to buy:</b>
-There's a <a href="https://uk.auctions.godaddy.com/trpItemListing.aspx?&miid=309518444" target="_blank">7-day auction</a> running now at GoDaddy, with a starting price of $100.
-Bid, win and own this site within a week!
-We will transfer the domain name and the full content of this website to you.
+- There's a <a href="https://uk.auctions.godaddy.com/trpItemListing.aspx?&miid=309578665" target="_blank">7-day auction</a> running now at GoDaddy, with a starting price of $100.
+- If you prefer to buy via flippa.com, I will consider moving the auction from godaddy.com to flippa, as long as there are 0 bids.
+Please email me.

+<b>What you'll get:</b>
+- Domain name (www.all-faucets.com)
+- All of the content you're see on this web
+- My support to help you have it transferred and set up on your accounts
+- Free hosting.
+I will show you how to host this in a same way as I am hosting it for free.
+Your operational costs is only a yearly cost of a domain name.

-As a bonus, we will also show you how we host this site for free.
-Yes, secure and reliable hosting without a monthly charge.
-Happy to answer your questions via email at <i>internalizer@protonmail.com</i>
+I am happy to answer your questions via email at <i>internalizer@protonmail.com</i>